 Every type of camera lens has distinct qualities and visual characteristics that every image-maker should understand.
 Download our FREE e-book to get in-depth explanations on prime vs. zoom lenses, anamorphic vs. spherical lenses, wide angle, standard, telephoto and even specialty lenses that all tell a slightly different story.

 Let's look at some examples in context with other lenses.
 Here are a few visual cues to understand both focal length and the look of 35mm lens photography.
+As you can see, the shorter the focal length, the wider the image, and vice versa.

-The shorter the focal length (the lower the mm), the wider the image.
 In the first example, the photographer is standing a fair distance from the house, but is more akin to photography.

 If you want to know more about photography lenses, see where the 35mm camera lens ranks among the best lenses for portrait photography.